TopView/MightyTiny_Password_Generator/README.md

 <i>Open-source code + Simplicity = Trustworthness.</i>

-<b>Instructions:</b>  Open the *.htm file and have a look thru it.
+<b>Instructions:</b>  Open MightyTiny_Password_Generator.htm and take a look at it.
 Installation and usage notes are near the top.